-Many families avoid having tough talks about what will happen as parents age.
-When the topic does come up, you may find there’s an unspoken assumption that you’ll move mom or dad in with you at some point.
+Many families avoid having tough talks about what will happen as their parents age.
+When the topic does come up, you may find that there’s an unspoken assumption that you’ll move Mom or Dad in with you at some point.

 It is important to bring these concerns and questions out in the open before a health event forces a hasty decision.
 By considering the financial and emotional costs ahead of time, both you and your parent will be in a better position to make an informed—rather than purely emotional—decision.
 Here are tips to keep in mind.

-As a senior financial planner with Syverson Strege and Co., Walt Mozdzer, is used to advising clients about housing and financial decisions.
+Walt Mozdzer, an experienced senior financial advisor, is used to advising clients about housing and financial decisions.
 But a few years ago, he found himself in his clients’ position: His mother was struggling with medical problems.
 It was complicated by a “souring relationship” with his sister-in-law, with whom his mother lived in the small town of Shady Valley, Tennessee.

-Mozdzer’s mother paid him rent every month.
-But because she liked the house to be much warmer than he was used to, the family’s utility bills grew—as did their grocery bills, with an additional person at the table.
-To give his wife some alone time, he also took his mother to adult day care two days a week, which he says cost several hundred dollars per month.
+Walt's mother paid him rent every month, but because she liked the house to be much warmer than he was used to, the family’s utility bills grew.
+With an additional person at the table, the family's grocery bills grew too.
+To give his wife some alone time, Walt also took his mother to an adult care program two days a week, which he says cost several hundred dollars per month.